 Subordinate Lien Obligations (Commercial Paper Notes).
 The Bond Ordinances and the Junior Lien Ordinances also permit the City to issue obligations payable from a lien on and pledge of the Net Revenues of the Systems that is subordinate and inferior to the respective liens thereon and pledges thereof securing the payment of the Senior Lien Obligations and the Junior Lien Obligations.

-Pursuant to this authority, the City has adopted an ordinance (the "Commercial Paper Ordinance") establishing a taxable or taxexempt commercial paper program ("Commercial Paper Program") under which the City is authorized to issue, from time to time, commercial paper notes in an aggregate principal amount at any one time outstanding not to exceed \$700,000,000 (obligations issued or incurred under the Commercial Paper Program are referred to herein as "Notes" or "Commercial Paper Obligations").
+Pursuant to this authority, the City has adopted an ordinance (the "Commercial Paper Ordinance") establishing a taxable or tax-exempt commercial paper program ("Commercial Paper Program") under which the City is authorized to issue, from time to time, commercial paper notes in an aggregate principal amount at any one time outstanding not to exceed \$700,000,000 (obligations issued or incurred under the Commercial Paper Program are referred to herein as "Notes" or "Commercial Paper Obligations").
 In connection therewith, the City has obtained liquidity support for such Notes in the aggregate amount of \$700,000,000 (equaling programmatic capacity) in the form of three revolving credit agreements (each, a "Credit Agreement") from three separate liquidity banks.
 The Notes and City obligations arising under any of the Credit Agreements are secured by and payable from a lien on and pledge of the Net Revenues of the Systems that is subordinate to the respective liens thereon and pledges thereof securing the payment of the Senior Lien Obligations and the Junior Lien Obligations.
 Though it is permitted to do so under the Commercial Paper Ordinance, the City has, in each Credit Agreement, covenanted to not issue obligations, other than Additional Senior Lien Obligations and Additional Junior Lien Obligations, whose payment is secured by a lien on and pledge of the Net Revenues of the Systems that is senior and superior to the lien thereon and pledge thereof securing the payment of the Notes and the obligations of the City arising under any Credit Agreement (such obligations, collectively, the "Commercial Paper Obligations").
-As of the date hereof, the City has an aggregate principal amount of \$420,000,000 of Notes outstanding under the Commercial Paper Program that are tax-exempt and \$100,000,000 of Notes outstanding under the Commercial Paper Program that are taxable.
-The Bonds are being issued to effect the refunding of the entire outstanding principal amount of the tax-exempt Notes.
+As of the date hereof, the City has an aggregate principal amount of \$660,000,000 of Notes outstanding under the Commercial Paper Program.
+The Bonds are being issued to effect the refunding of \$410,000,000 of Notes.
 (See "THE BONDS - Purpose").